IQ Required for Financial Analyst

 How Our IQ Test Maps to This Career

-Our comprehensive IQ assessment measures the same four cognitive domains that define success in Financial Analyst roles: Mathematical Ability (40%), Logical Reasoning (25%), Verbal Comprehension (20%), Pattern Recognition (15%).
+Our comprehensive IQ assessment measures five cognitive domains, including the ones that most define success in Financial Analyst roles: Mathematical Ability (40%), Logical Reasoning (25%), Verbal Comprehension (20%), Pattern Recognition (15%).

 By taking our assessment, you will receive domain-specific scores that reveal how your cognitive strengths align with the demands of this profession.
 Whether you are considering a career as a Financial Analyst or looking to understand your aptitude for the field, your results provide actionable insight into your fit.